 According to Mecury News, Ticketmaster, event promoters sell more tickets when they post an event to their friends news feeds.
 Their Friends “Like” to hear about upcoming events and spend more money when they do.
 When a friend “Likes” something it means that you may “Like” it too.
 That is what peer pressure is all about, fitting in with your friends.

-The foundation of the like philosophy is that if your friend likes something you probably will too.
+The foundation of the philosophy is that if your friend likes something you probably will too.
 This principle is social not scientific.
-Trending topics on Twitter are a great example of the principle of like.
+Trending topics on Twitter are a great example of the principle.
 Followers Retweet micro-blogs to start a trend.

-A Like is a way to display good netiquette.
-The Like button is a vehicle for being nice and respectful on the web.
+A way to display good netiquette.
+The button is a vehicle for being nice and respectful on the web.

-Everybody enjoys a compliment and that is what a Like is, a compliment.
+Everybody enjoys a compliment and that is what it is, a compliment.
 It has made its way into popular culture and will soon be defined in the dictionary.

-MySpace allows you to Like their profiles on Facebook and Google offers a competing button called +1.
-The Like button has grown because it is cool and marketers are hoping to cash in on it.
+MySpace allows you to do it their profiles on Facebook and Google offers a competing button called +1.
+The button has grown because it is cool and marketers are hoping to cash in on it.